ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 -	Results: early year = , late year =
 -	Make a threshold (‘first leaf bud after day n is late phenology year’)
 -	Figure: phenology variable over time

-##### Questions:
-• Not sure about ITEX phenology data availability.
-Would be amazing to get ITEX data from the Arctic National Wildlife Refuge.
-##Mariana: unfortunately I don't think there's any phenology data in the ITEX dataset at the moment.
-I think there is a separate phenology dataset that was managed by Courtney Collins, so maybe Isla can point you in the direction of the latest version of the data?

 • library(esquisse)